tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 Hey, neat! `bitand` disappeared and the argument to `dummy` is now the constant `0` because we know the lowest bit.

+## Wrapping up

+Hopefully you have gained a little bit of an intuitive understanding of abstract interpretation.
+Last year, being able to write some code made me more comfortable with the math.
+Now being more comfortable with the math is helping me write the code.
+It's nice upward spiral.

+Stay tuned for CF's upcoming post about proving some of the abstract interpreters inside PyPy correct with Z3!